 While the direction of geographic redistribution of voting power is broadly similar, the political effect of all three metrics is different.
 The important question is then if there is a reason to prefer one method to another (aside leading to results you prefer).

 I have a longer piece in the pipeline exploring this in more detail, but it roughly depends if you think the thing you are equalising is the political power of voters (in which case, the key problem isn’t boundaries but the voting system), or if you are trying to equalise the access of people to the representation-as-a-service aspect of an MPs job.
-Will throw a link here when that piece is complete.
+[Update: that piece is here].

 * This is 2019 population based on an extension of mid-year estimates for 2015–2019 until the new dataset is released.
 The results are not notably different using the 2018 data.